-46 If most of the retail and fast food agreements are renegotiated by end-2019, and other EA parameters remained unchanged, then the total private sector coverage rate would rise to around 13.5 per cent from 2017's 12 per cent - but the other forces undermining EA coverage will in fact continue to be felt.
+&lt;sup>49 If most of the retail and fast food agreements are renegotiated by end-2019, and other EA parameters remained unchanged, then the total private sector coverage rate would rise to around 13.5 percent from 2017's 12 percent - but the other forces undermining EA coverage will in fact continue to be felt.
 Also, recall that the denominator of the coverage ratio (total private sector employment) continues to grow, so even restoring the same number of covered workers in retail and fast food only partly restores the coverage rate.

-47 The simulation incorporates at least partial restoration of the large retail and fast food agreements through the assumption of continued growth in average EA size.
+&lt;sup>50 The simulation incorporates at least partial restoration of the large retail and fast food agreements through the assumption of continued growth in average EA size.